Mon people: Ethnonyms

 The Mon have been referred to by different names by different groups throughout history.
 During the pre-colonial era, the Burmese called them Talaing (တလိုင်း), which was adopted by the British during the colonial era.
 The term "Peguan" was also used by Europeans when Pegu was the capital of Lower Myanmar.

-The use of "Talaing" has been found on inscriptions dating back to the 11th century, but it is now considered a pejorative term and is no longer widely used, except in the context of specific historical terms, such as the eponymous song genre in the Mahagita, the corpus of Burmese classical songs.
+The use of "Talaing" has been found on inscriptions dating back to the 11th century, but it is now considered pejorative and is little used.
+It survives in fixed historical terms, among them the eponymous song genre in the Mahagita, the corpus of Burmese classical songs.
 The etymology of Talaing is debated; it may be derived from Mon, or is a reference to Telinga or Kalinga, a geographic region in southeast India.
 During the 12th century, the term acquired a derogatory connotation within the Mon community, when it became used by the Mon as a disparaging epithet for the mixed offspring of Mon women and foreign men.

 The term "Mon" (spelt မန် in Mon and မွန် in Burmese), which is synonymous with the Burmese word for 'noble,' was likely derived from Old Mon "rmeñ" by way of Middle Mon "rman" (ရာမန်).
-The ethnonym "rmeñ" was first recorded in the Kyanzittha’s New Palace Inscription of AD 1102 in Myanmar.
+The ethnonym "rmeñ" was first recorded in the Kyanzittha's New Palace Inscription of AD 1102 in Myanmar.
 Derivatives of this ethnonym have been found in 6th to 10th-century Old Khmer and 11th-century Javanese inscriptions.
+One such instance is the pre-Angkorian inscription of Prasat Bassac, K.71, where ramañ stands in the name of a slave.
+Walailak Songsiri cites it in arguing that the Rāmanya of the Khmer inscription K.1198 need not denote a Mon country.
+A later Khmer instance may stand in the Preah Khan stele of Jayavarman VII, dated śaka 1113 or 1114, that is 1191 or 1192.
+Its closing verse asks that the people attached to the king's foundations be preserved, Pukāṃ and Rvañ among them.
+Cœdès took the two for Burmese and Mon; Thomas Maxwell, editing the inscription, reports the reading and does not adopt it.
 The geographic term Rāmaññadesa, which now refers to the Mon heartland on the Burmese coast, was coined by King Dhammazedi in 1479.
+The usefulness of Mon as an ethnic category has itself been questioned.
+Michael Aung-Thwin holds that Mon and Pyu as ethnic units are constructions of British colonial scholarship.
+Elizabeth Moore calls the terms over-simplistic and would read pre-Bagan Myanmar through landscape and interaction instead.
+Donald Stadtner defends both categories, and objects in particular to the claimed lack of archaeological evidence in lower Myanmar.

-The Mon of Myanmar are divided into three sub-groups based on their ancestral region in Lower Myanmar, including Mon Nya (မန်ည; //mòn ɲaˀ)/ from Pathein (the Irrawaddy Delta) in the west, Mon Tang (မန်ဒိုင်; //mòn tàŋ//) in Bago in the central region, and Mon Teh (မန်ဒ; //mòn tɛ̀ˀ//) at Mottama in the southeast.
+The Mon of Myanmar are divided into three sub-groups by ancestral region in Lower Myanmar.
+Mon Nya (မန်ည; //mòn ɲaˀ)/ come from Pathein (the Irrawaddy Delta) in the west, Mon Tang (မန်ဒိုင်; //mòn tàŋ//) from Bago in the central region, and Mon Teh (မန်ဒ; //mòn tɛ̀ˀ//) from Mottama in the southeast.